 Cons of Staying in La Candelaria:

--Safety!
-It is surprising how unsafe La Candelaria can be at night, especially for such a touristy neighborhood.
+- La Candelaria is not one of the safest areas in Bogota, especially at night.
 Don’t walk alone at night on empty streets and beware of pickpockets!
 Take an Uber if you can, do not take a taxi!
 Taxis are nicknamed Millionaire’s Ride because you can get robbed on them!
-I recommend having travel insurance when visiting Bogota!

--Noise!
-La Candelaria is a small area.
-As a result, the party that is happening all night can happen just around the corner from you.
-Better bring some earplugs!
+- La Candelaria is noisy!
+The main touristy area is small and where the majority of the accommodations are located.
+The parties at night can happen just around the corner from you.
+Bring some earplugs!

 Best Hostel in La Candelaria: Masaya Hostel Bogota

-Best Budget Hotel in La Candelaria: Casa Candilejas
+Best Budget Hotel in La Candelaria: Ayenda Casa Candilejas

-Best Luxury Hotel in La Candelaria: The Orchids
+Best Luxury Hotel in La Candelaria: Hotel bh Bicentenario

 If you are not sure where to stay in Bogota, my personal recommendation would be Chapinero.
 An area with unique cafes, hippie bars, bohemian vibes, and the biggest LGBT community, Chapinero is the “cool” neighborhood in Bogota.